barathkumarg/Linux-Learning/Notes/7_ssh.md

 copies the file from destination server to the current server
 ```

+- `-p` flag is used to preserve the ownership of the files

 Note : while scp it requires the ssh password (if passwordless authentication bot configured) to copy or transfer the files.